UniversalDependencies/docs/_fi-overview/specific-syntax.md

 ### Diffs

-As the passive verb -derived, idiomatic structures *olla tehtävissä / tehtävillä* (“to be doable”) are considered [`root`]() (or other) + [`advcl`]() in FinnTreeBank (FI_FTB), the rule relating
+As the passive-verb-derived, idiomatic structures *olla tehtävissä / tehtävillä* (“to be doable”) are considered [`root`]() (or other) + [`advcl`]() in FinnTreeBank (FI_FTB), the rule relating